 It has been noted that classroom teaching signifies personal learning.
-The more personal teaching has become, the more intense learning becomes.
+The more personal teaching has become, the most intense learning becomes.

-Although online learning has tried engaging online platforms to reach out to learners, still we can’t deny the engagement and efficiency of a classroom setting.
+Although online learning has tried to engage online platforms to reach out to learners, still we can’t deny the engagement and efficiency of a classroom setting.

-The huge transition of classroom learning to online education is challenging for everyone.
+The huge transition from classroom learning to online education is challenging for everyone.
 Our students need to be extra disciplined to fight home distractions and to become more engaged learners.

 On the other hand, teachers have to lay in extra effort to make students learn effectively.
 Otherwise, our students will perform worse with online learning delivery!

 The teaching-learning process has been made productive through face-to-face interaction and communication between students and teachers.